-Eligibility: All retired and emeritus faculty members* including those in the Faculty Early Retirement Program (FERP) and all retired and emeritus staff members of the California State University system receiving a CalPERS pension regardless of where they reside are encouraged to join CSU-ERFSA.
+Eligibility: All retired and emeritus faculty* and staff members (including those in the Faculty Early Retirement Program (FERP)) of the California State University system receiving a CalPERS pension regardless of where they reside are encouraged to join CSU-ERFSA.
+In addition surviving spouses of members are also eligible.
 Many of our members also belong to affiliated retired and emeritus faculty associations at their home campuses.
 However, membership in a campus association is not a requirement for membership in CSU-ERFSA.

 *As defined in the CSU-ERFSA constitution "faculty member" includes professional librarians, academic administrators, and others who have been accorded faculty status on individual campuses.

 Q. I worked as part-time lecturer on several CSU campuses, and accumulated enough service credit to receive a CalPERS pension.
 Can I join CSU-ERFSA?

 A. Definitely.
 Just as long as you worked for the CSU and you are receiving a CalPERS pension based on that service you can join.

 Q. I am a retired groundskeeper from a CSU campus receiving a CalPERS pension.
 Can I join CSU-ERFSA?

 A. Certainly.
 All retired CSU staff members receiving CalPERS pensions are eligible to join.